 - Benjamin Seidler (@benjaminseidler)

-The movie industry shares a strong connection with fashion and clothes, with items worn by actors often garnering a lot of attention.
+The movie industry shares a strong connection with fashion and clothes, with items that are worn by actors often garnering a lot of attention.
 Designer and illustrator Benjamin Seidler has dedicated his entire account to assigning the best fashion apparels to famous movie characters.

 So don’t be beguiled if you see the twins from The Shining wearing his spring/summer 2019 collection or the famous Mean Girls sporting brand new looks.
 The account gives an insight into how to infuse fashion design learnings with imagination.